 Today, however, I felt violated.
 All of the goodwill I extended in word and deed, and here were my children’s pets stolen right from inside our screened area.
 That is what was missing when we walked toward the back door.
 Every day as we exited our car, we would hear the shrill greetings from our two birds as we came closer to them.
 We teasingly called them our watch birds, because they alerted us to my husband’s return each day.

 Our budget was a bit tight and so I did not look forward to breaking the news to our children that no, we would not be able to run out and replace our birds.
 We had them for a few years.
 There was a breeder who lived in town.
 We got them when they were tiny and hand fed them so that they were very tame.
 The children were heart-broken.

-I think it was more the sadness at being a target of such an act, when we tried to be generous with the little we had and always wanted others to do well.
-But jerking away the things that we owned and looking through our home seemed such an invasion.
+I think it was more the sadness at being a target of such an act when we tried to be generous with the little we had and always wanted others to do well.
+But jerking away from us the things that we owned and looking through our home seemed such an invasion.

 This happened again three more times that year.
 I wondered why I even bothered to go to work.
 I am sure this would not have happened had I been home.

 Friends, people we did not even know, and family gave us used TVs, stereos, and money to help replace missing items.